kiquetal/aws-pro-readiness/resources/acloud-guru/continuity.md

     - The ability of a system to react to a failure of a component in a graceful manner without affecting the overall system.

+### Disaster recovery architectures

+- Backup and Restore

+    Pro:
+        -  Very common
+    Cons:
+        Could take a long time to restore

+- Pilot Light

+    Minimal system to get up and running
+    Requires intervention to initiate the recovery process

+- Warm Standby

+    Shadow environment, ready to go live at any time Needs to scale up to handle the load

+- Multi-Site

+    Ready all the time to take full production load.
+    Seconds or less
+    Little or no intervention

+    Expensive